Manage Variants and Conditional Content

 Preview Variants and Conditional Content

-Scroll Versions and Scroll Documents offer different ways to preview your conditional content and articles before publishing.
+Scroll Versions and Scroll Content Manager offer different ways to preview your conditional content and articles before publishing.

 In Scroll Versions: